Moringar/chaos_citadel/README.md

 ##### database
-Create a database named "chaos_citadel" and install it's content with the file at the root of the repository.
+Create a database named "chaos_citadel" and import it's content with the file at the root of the repository.
 </br>
 `chaos_citadel.sql`